|

 it to the male guests.
 One of the dancers invited Legolas to untie

-a small scarf from around her breasts.
-But Legolas extricated
+a small scarf from around her breasts, but Legolas extricated

-himself gracefully, shaking his head with a charming smile, and
+himself gracefully, shaking his head with a charming smile and

 suggesting that the twins were far better qualified to help than